nucleuscloud/neosync/docs/docs/deploy/docker-compose.md

 ## Developing Neosync with Compose

-Check out the README at the root of the Neosync Github repository to learn more about how to development Neosync using compose and the dev-focused compose files.
+Check out the README at the root of the Neosync Github repository to learn more about how to develop Neosync using compose and the dev-focused compose files.